com-480-data-visualization/MAP/README.md

 *Fig 4*

-We also find that flights scheduled earlier in the day, particularly around 5 AM, have less delays, with many even departing ahead of schedule.
+We also find that flights scheduled earlier in the day (~ 5 AM) have less delays, with many even departing ahead of schedule.
 However, delays start accumulating until the afternoon (Fig 5) with the majority being due to the previous flight being late (Fig 6), reaching their maximum at ~ 8 PM (Fig 7).
-This is possibly due to higher air traffic congestion or rolling effects from earlier delays.
+This is possibly due to higher congestion or rolling effects from earlier delays.

 ![Fig 5](eda-fig5.png)